The Weinstein Company: Financial restructuring

 On February 26, 2012, after TWC's purchase of the rights to release Michel Hazanavicius' The Artist in the United States, which won the prestigious Best Actor Award at the Cannes Film Festival for Jean Dujardin, The Artist won five Academy Awards, including Best Picture.
 This was the second consecutive Oscar for Best Picture awarded to the Weinstein Company.
 The last independent mini-major to win back-to-back Oscars for Best Picture was Orion Pictures for their films Dances with Wolves in 1990 and The Silence of the Lambs in 1991.

+In August 2012, Mark Gooder, then CEO of the Mel Gibson-Bruce Davey company Icon Productions, was appointed president of acquisitions and Australian operations for TWC.
+In this role he would be responsible for bringing in projects from scripts through finished films, and as part of the role would attend film markets and festivals.

 TWC distributed films on multiple formats (including video-on-demand) through its Radius-TWC brand.
-On September 13, 2013, Bob and Harvey Weinstein launched the TWC-Dimension label to distribute projects of mutual interest.
+On September 13, 2013, Bob and Harvey Weinstein launched the TWC-Dimension label to distribute projects of mutual interest They first released the TWC-Dimension label on Paddington on January 16, 2015.

 On November 4, 2013, TWC announced they had picked up U.S. distribution rights to the British drama series Peaky Blinders from Endemol.

 On December 16, 2013, Miramax and TWC entered a 20-year joint-venture agreement to develop and produce films, television series, and stage shows.
 The deal would allow the Weinsteins to exploit the 700-film Miramax library.
 Sequels to Rounders and Shakespeare in Love were among the films being developed under this new deal, and series based on Good Will Hunting and Flirting with Disaster were being planned as well.
-Other developments included a Stephen Colbert-written film titled The Alibi, and an adaptation of Liz Jensen's novel The 9th Life of Louis Drax, that late filmmakers Anthony Minghella and Sydney Pollack intended to make.
+Other developments included a Noah Hawley-written film titled The Alibi, and an adaptation of Liz Jensen's novel The 9th Life of Louis Drax, that late filmmakers Anthony Minghella and Sydney Pollack intended to make.
 Miramax would put up the financing and handle international sales while the Weinstein Company would develop the projects and distribute the titles domestically.

-On May 7, 2014, the company entered into a five-year multi-picture financing agreement with Worldview Entertainment.
-However, Worldview financed only the period drama Tulip Fever due to financial difficulties as a result of the departure of CEO, Christopher Woodrow.
+On May 7, 2014, TWC announced a multi-year, multi-picture co-financing deal with Worldview Entertainment.
+However, Worldview only invested in the period drama Tulip Fever due to the departure of CEO Christopher Woodrow.